a327ex/www/content/posts/cons_compassion.md

 {{< figure src="https://i.imgur.com/Q6SwMkO.png" >}}

-The thread likens them to sociopaths, the posts the quotes are coming from are hailing the x-altruists as heroes and singing their praises, and in my opinion both ways of viewing the issue are wrong.
+The thread likens them to sociopaths, the posts the quotes are coming from are hailing the x-altruists as heroes and singing their praises, and in my opinion both ways of viewing the issue are both right and wrong in some important ways.

 It's a much cleaner explanation to consider that x-altruists are people extremely high in compassion but extremely low in politeness.
 You've probably already met someone like this, a very argumentative vegan, for example.

 Their veganism happens because of their high levels of compassion, and their argumentativeness happens because of their low levels of politeness.
 As for the sociopath-like x-altruists, which would be a very extreme case of this, it's the same thing, except that their prey vs. predator sensor is used to direct their sociopathic/low politeness behavior, and they also have a bunch of other traits that make them more like a sociopath, like high intelligence and extroversion, and low conscientiousness and neuroticism.

-Everything that both the articles mention and that pmarca's thread implies fit into this model neatly, which gives me more confidence that it's right.
+Everything that both articles mention and that pmarca's thread implies fit into this model neatly, which gives me more confidence that it's right.
 For another example, I have a general rule, more of a guideline really, of not trusting people in positions of power (in competitive fields) who are vegans.

 This is because this is a very good signal that they have this high compassion + low politeness personality make up, since to be a vegan you need high compassion, and to be successful in a competitive field you need to be fairly low in politeness.
 So when I watch a video like this, for instance:

 {{< youtube pVlkFW43820 >}}

 I get many red flags all at once from it.
-The reason is that the x-altruist, even if he's not a full on sociopath, always has a very good reason to act incorrectly.
+The reason is that the x-altruist, even if he's not a full on sociopath, always has a very good reason to act immorally.
 This guy, for instance, runs a crypto exchange.
 I don't for 1 second doubt that he's going to donate all his money to charity.
 But this also gives him a very good reason to take as much money as possible from all the degenerates gambling on crypto using his exchange, using as many shady methods as he can think of (which are still legal because crypto regulation is slow), and he will feel absolutely no remorse doing this because he's doing it for a very good cause.